ARTICLE

 The Çatalhöyük Map

 Several thousand years later, humans were making maps on the walls of buildings.
 In the southern Anatolian Plateau in modern Turkey, there are the two human-made mounds of Çatalhöyük.
-It is the site of a Neolithic village.
+It was the site of a village.
 The mounds were formed between 7400 and 5200 B.C.E.

-Of particular interest to cartographers is a three-meter-wide (10-foot) mural on a wall of one mound.
+Of particular interest to cartographers is a three-meter (10-foot) mural on a wall of one mound.
 It dates back to around 6600 B.C.E.
 The lower half of the mural shows tightly packed "cells" thought to represent a village.
-The upper half shows mountain peaks and dark spots that are believed to be a volcano.
+The upper half shows mountain peaks.
+Dark spots may show volcanoes.

 Babylonian Maps